pminina01/readthedocs/Tutorial.md

 The logger can write messages with different LogLevels, which is used by the logging-rules (See `minLevel` in configuration example above) so only relevant messages are redirected to the wanted targets:

 The logger is not tied to a specific target.
-The messages written to one logger can reach multiple targets based on the logging-rules configuration.
+The messages written to one logger can reach multiple targets based on the [[logging-rules configuration|Configuration-file#rules]].
 Maintaining this separation lets you keep logging statements in your code and easily change how and where the logs are written, just by updating the configuration in one place.

 ### Log levels
 Each log message has associated log level, which identifies how important/detailed the message is.
 NLog can route log messages based primarily on their logger name and log level.